-Data processing, data screening, descriptive reporting and analysis of the efficacy and safety data will be performed using SAS (Version 9.2 or higher).
-The pharmacokinetic data will be analyzed using WinNonLin (Version 5.2 or higher).
+Data processing, statistical screening, descriptive reporting and analysis of the efficacy and safety data will be performed using .

-10 ADMINISTRATIVE INFORMATION
+10 ADMINISTRATIVE CONSIDERATIONS

 10.1 Regulatory Authority Approval

 Pearl Therapeutics will obtain approval to conduct the study from the appropriate regulatory agency in accordance with any applicable country-specific regulatory requirements prior to a site initiating the study in that country.